-He freely mixes with migrants in Morocco, Spain, France and the UK (the final destination for most of them) and puts his life at risk: He sleeps rough, begs, trusts smugglers, and hides in trucks to cross borders.
+He freely mixes with migrants – calling themselves “camarades” – in Morocco, Spain, France and the UK (the final destination for most of them).
+The “camarades” may have to do with the fact that the first place in Europe they usually land is Spain.
+(The film starts in a migrant camp outside Cueta, the Spanish enclave on Moroccan soil.
+Samura puts his life at risk to make the film: He sleeps rough, begs, trusts smugglers, and hides in trucks to cross borders.
 It is unclear how much of this real.

-Samura is definitely pro-immigration.
-And after a while you root for these men.
-(He does not interview women migrants although you some women migrants once in the film.)
-In the end, you root for the migrants.
-At times he can’t get his head around why these migrants risk their lives for menial jobs and loneliness.
+At times Samura can’t get his head around why these migrants risk their lives for menial jobs and loneliness.
 One tells him: “I am ready to do any kind of job.
 If I have to I’ll wash the toilets, bathrooms or train stations and I’ll be very happy.
 Forget I am a graduate.”

 Later a Sudanese migrant who has been deported three times from the UK and who Samura grows close to, tells the filmmaker: “I have no choice.
 What do you prefer?
 To stay illegally or to die?”